omarreis/BoatAttitude/README.md

 # BoatAttitude
 This Delphi Firemonkey 3D sample app uses phone sensors to position a sailboat.
-It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion ) Delphi's Gyro sample app tries to this, but does not quite get there.
+It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion).
+Delphi's Gyro sample app tries to do this, but does not quite get there.

 Compiled with D10.3.3 and tested on Android and iOS.